CharaChorder/docs/docs/Glossary.rst

    Dynamic Chord Library
       Advanced system feature enabling activation of multiple named chord libraries through action codes embedded in chord outputs.
+You can have multiple chord libraries on your device, even if the chord inputs might otherwise conflict.
+This features allows you to have separate libraries for different settings, further allowing you to have the same input produce a different output on each different library.

-When an action code activates a specific library, subsequent chord creation automatically groups new chords within that library's structure, allowing for context- specific chord sets (e.g., multiligual, coding, email) that can be
+      When an action
+      code activates a specific library, subsequent chord creation automatically groups new chords within that library's structure, allowing for context- specific chord sets (e.g., multiligual, coding, email) that can be